Rajitha-Panthnod/Assignment3/README.md

        }while(ch>0 && ch<4);
     }
  }
-   we can enetr the all name, age, salary and all the emplyoee deatails are displayed on the screen and then choose exit option we come from the out of the loop.
+   we can enter the all name, age, salary and all the emplyoee deatails are displayed on the screen and then choose exit option we come from the out of the loop.